 I ’ve said it many times: actors are uncomfortable in front of a still camera because they’re not acting.
-When they have no lines, no action, and no recourse but to be themselves they can feel vulnerable while being stared at through a lens — exposed, if you will.
+When they have have no lines, no action, and no recourse but to be themselves, they feel vulnerable being stared at through a lens. — exposed, if you will.
 Let me tell you about a quintessential example.
 (How about that!
 Two puns in one paragraph.)

-My opportunity to photograph Anthony Quinn came during a business stopover he made in LA, traveling between production locations for two unmemorable films.
-(Even great thespians have to make a living.)
-His most memorable role was Zorba in “Zorba the Greek.”
+My opportunity to photograph Anthony Quinn came while he was on a business stopover in LA, traveling between locations for two films.
+Quinn’s most memorable role was Zorba in “Zorba the Greek.”
 Lots of people thought he was Greek.
-But his grandfather emigrated to Mexico from Ireland in the 19th century.
-The future star of American movies was born in Chihuahua, in 1915, in the midst of the Mexican Revolution.* His father rode with Pancho Villa.
+But, just for the record, his grandfather emigrated to Mexico from Ireland in the 19th century.
+The future star of American movies was born in Chihuahua, in 1915, in the midst of the Mexican Revolution.
+His father rode with Poncho Villa.
 Later in life he filled up the screen with his performances, always passionate and often profane, in films like “The Guns of Navarone,” “Lawrence of Arabia,” “The Shoes of the Fisherman,” and Fellini’s “La Strada.”
-The Academy honored him twice with an Oscar; but not for “Zorba” in which he gave — more than merely memorable — one of the most iconic performances in cinema history.** Then again, he played Chief Crazy Horse in “They Died with Their Boots On” starring Errol Flynn as General George Armstrong Custer.
-In the movies, Quinn always played the macho man; virility incarnate, bigger-than-life.
+The Academy honored him twice with an Oscar; but not for “Zorba” in which he gave — more than merely memorable — one of the most iconic performances in cinema history.
+Then again, he played Chief Crazy Horse in “They Died with Their Boots On” starring Errol Flynn as General George Armstrong Custer.
+(Even great thespians have to make a living.)
+Quinn always played the macho man; virility incarnate, bigger-than-life.
 But I discovered that the real Tony Quinn was quite shy.

 I accompanied a writer to meet Quinn for a magazine assignment.
 (Regrettably, I have no recollection of which magazine or which writer.)
 We caught up with him at L’Ermitage Hotel in Beverly Hills.
 I shot 35mm color candids during the interview.
 Then, with my professional obligations out of the way, I asked Quinn to pose for a portrait.
 I always tried to squeeze in something just for me at the end of a photo assignment.
 I would switch to a larger format camera, something special to practice my artistic prerogatives, unless, of course, making a large-format portrait was called for in the first place.